toolleeo/cli-apps/README.md

 * [sitecopy](http://www.manyfish.co.uk/sitecopy/) - Synchronizes a local copy of a website with a remote copy on a server, does not use SSH/`scp` but FTP for file copy, useful when the remote server does not support secure copy.
 * [stftp](http://stftp.sourceforge.net/) - (simple terminal FTP) aims to be a "easy-to-use and unbloated client for the UNIX (and UNIX-like) console".
 * [tran](https://github.com/abdfnx/tran) - Securely transfer and send anything between computers with TUI.
+* [tshare](https://github.com/trikko/tshare) - The fastest way to share your files on the web, for free.
 * [Unison](https://www.cis.upenn.edu/~bcpierce/unison/) - File synchronizer.
 It allows two replicas of a collection of files and directories to be stored on different hosts (or different disks on the same host), modified separately, and then brought up to date by propagating the changes in each replica to the other.
 * [Woof](http://www.home.unix-ag.org/simon/woof.html) - (Web Offer One File) sets up an HTTP webserver to serve files from a given local directory all the users connected to the network can see and download the files.
 * [xh](https://github.com/ducaale/xh) - xh is a friendly and fast tool for sending HTTP requests.
 It reimplements as much as possible of HTTPie's excellent design.